nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Use this command to add an item to a day of your trip.
 An item represents an activity that you will do in a day.

 #### Format: `add-item TRIP_NAME /day DAY_INDEX /time ITEM_TIME /name ITEM_NAME`
+   * The maximum number of items allowed per day is 50 days.

 #### Usage Example: